tobiastimm/frontend-coding-first-steps/src/06/README.md

 ## Lesson

-The web without images would be quite boring!
+The web without images would be pretty dull!

-HTML provides an `img` element to embedd images into your website
+HTML provides an `img` element to embed images into your website

 ```html
 <img